nuttycom/lambdaconf-2014/slides.md

 ~~~

+This program doesn't have any bugs.

+<div class="notes">

 This program has only a single possible result.

-<div class="notes">

-This program doesn't have any bugs.

-Is this a program?

-A program is a value that describes a transformations from 0 or more inputs to
-some output.

-Doesn't do anything by itself though... requires an interpreter.

 </div>

 --------

-How many possible results can the program `bool` have?
+## Learn To Count

 ~~~{.haskell}